sajeed11/api-questions/README.md

 - **Example flow:**

   - The client sends a request.
-  - If the server responds with `429 Too Many Requests` and includes a `Retry-After: 10` header, the client watis 10 seconds before retrying the request.
+  - If the server responds with `429 Too Many Requests` and includes a `Retry-After: 10` header, the client waits 10 seconds before retrying the request.

 **b.Rate Limiting Client-Side**